Students

 Current Honours/Masters Students

-Robin Cserveny (Masters student, UQ and University of Vienna, Austria)
+Robin Cserveny (Masters, UQ and University of Vienna, Austria)

-Project: Theoretical study of atomic systems for the development of atomic clocks
+Mater’s Thesis: Computational study of Ra+ and Sr+ for the development of optical atomic clocks

 Conferences/Worskhops during masters